New Approaches to Probing Minkowski Functionals: Introduction

 \section{Introduction}

-The study of Cosmic Microwave Background (CMB) radiation provides the cleanest window to probe the very early stages of the Universe's history.
-This can be used to probe the mechanism that generates seed perturbations which leads to the structure that we observe in the present day Universe.
-Recent observations by WMAP \footnote{http://map.gsfc.nasa.gov/} supports the basic predictions of inflationary scenarios.
-It confirms that the primordial perturbations are nearly scale-invariant, adiabatic and nearly Gaussian.
-It is expected that the ongoing Planck\footnote{http://www.rssd.esa.int/index.php?project=Planck} surveyor will improve our knowledge in these areas (see e.g.\cite{planck}).
+The study of Cosmic Microwave Background radiation provides the cleanest window to probe the very early stages of the Universe's history.
+This can be used to probe the mechanism that generates seed perturbations, which lead to the structure that we observe in the present-day Universe.
+Recent observations by WMAP \footnote{http://map.gsfc.nasa.gov/} and Planck\footnote{http://www.rssd.esa.int/index.php?project=Planck} \citep{planck} supports the basic predictions of inflationary scenarios. \cb{Recent results from Planck favour adiabatic and almost Gaussian seed perturbations.} Furthermore, in future the proposed Experimental Probe of Inflationary Cosmology (EPIC) survey, or ESA's Cosmic Origin Explorer \ah{or Polarized Radiation Imaging and Spectroscopy Mission (COrE, \cite{core}, PRISM\footnote{http://www.prism-mission.org/}}), fourth-generation CMB satellite mission concepts, are very important in furthering our knowledge of the Universe.
+See e.g. \cite{Kermish} for the POLARBEAR\footnote{http://bolo.berkeley.edu/polarbear/} experiment.
+The current generation of ground-based observations, namely the \cb{Atacama} Cosmology Telescope (ACT; see \cite{Niem} for ACTPol)\footnote{http://www.physics.princeton.edu/act/} as well as the South Pole Telescope (SPT; see \cite{Jmc} for SPTPol)\footnote {http://pole.uchicago.edu/} are already providing important clues especially of the CMB {\em secondary} anisotropy at smaller angular scales i.e. below a few arc minutes.

 It is well established now that non-Gaussianity from simplest inflationary models based on a single slowly-rolling scalar field is typically very small \citep{Salopek90,Salopek91,Falk93,Gangui94,Acq03,Mal03}, (see e.g. \citet{Bartolo06} for a review).
-However there are many variants of simple inflationary models which include models with multiple scalar fields \citep{lindemukha,Lyth03}, features in the inflationary potential, non-adiabatic fluctuations, non-standard kinetic terms, warm inflation \citep{GuBeHea02,Moss}, or deviations from Bunch-Davies vacuum that can all lead to much higher level of non-Gaussianity.
+However, there are many variants of simple inflationary models which include models with multiple scalar fields \citep{lindemukha,Lyth03}, features in the inflationary potential, non-adiabatic fluctuations, non-standard kinetic terms, warm inflation \citep{GuBeHea02,Moss}, or deviations from Bunch-Davies vacuum that can all lead to much higher level of non-Gaussianity, \ah{but these are heavily-constrained by Planck limits \cite{Planck13}}.

-Early observational work on the bispectrum from COBE \citep{Komatsu02} and MAXIMA \citep{Santos} was followed by much more accurate analysis with WMAP \citep{Komatsu03,Crem07a,Spergel07}.
-With the recent claim of a detection of non-Gaussianity \citep{YaWa08} in the Wilkinson Microwave Anisotropy Probe 5-year (WMAP5) sky maps, interest in non-Gaussianity has obtained a tremendous boost.
-Much of the interest in primordial non-Gaussianity has focused on a phenomenological `{\em local} $f_{NL}$' parametrization in terms of the perturbative non-linear coupling in the primordial curvature perturbation \citep{verdeheavens}:
+Early observational work on the bispectrum from COBE \citep{Komatsu02} and MAXIMA \citep{Santos} was followed by much more accurate analysis with WMAP \citep{Komatsu03,Crem07a,Spergel07} and Planck \citep{Planck13}.
+Much of the interest in primordial non-Gaussianity has focused on a phenomenological `{\em local} $f_{\rm NL}$' parametrization in terms of the perturbative non-linear coupling in the primordial curvature perturbation \citep{verdeheavens}: